 The structure of WEPS is modular and consists of a user-interface, a MAIN (supervisory) routine, seven submodels, and four databases.
 Most of the submodels within WEPS use daily weather (from the WEATHER submodel) as the natural driving force for the physical processes that change field conditions.
 The HYDROLOGY submodel accounts for changes in temperature and water status of the soil.
 Changes in the soil properties between management events are simulated in the SOIL submodel.
 The growth of crop plants is simulated in the CROP submodel, and their decomposition is accounted for in the DECOMPOSITION submodel.
 Step changes in the soil and biomass conditions generated from typical management practices such as tillage, planting, harvesting, and irrigation are modeled within the MANAGEMENT submodel of WEPS.
 Finally, the power of the wind on a subhourly basis is used to drive the EROSION submodel.

-Click here for the current version of the WEPS Technical Documentation
+current version of the WEPS Technical Documentation

 (you must have an Adobe Acrobat Reader installed for your WEB browser)

-WEPS 1.5 User's Manual (pdf format)
+WEPS 1.5 User's Manual (pdf format) (you must have an Adobe Acrobat Reader installed for your WEB browser)